 Security Enforcement & Finance Litigation

 We have one of the largest security enforcement groups in New Zealand.
-Our resources, legal expertise, and efficiency have made us the preferred enforcement firm for many of the country's largest financial institutions, including major banks.
+Our resources, legal expertise, and efficiency have made us the preferred enforcement firm for many of the country's largest institutions.

 Contentious debt and security disputes are handled by our specialist banking and finance litigators, who are leading experts in this area.
-We act for the major banks, leading finance companies, large corporates, and regulatory agencies.
-We have appeared in some of the most significant banking and finance cases in recent years.
+We have appeared in court on several of the most significant banking and finance cases in recent years.

 - Westpac - indefeasibility of forged mortgages and loan agreements (Westpac New Zealand v Clark - High Court, Court of Appeal, and Supreme Court)